Windsor lines of the London and South Western Railway: Feltham curve

 For many years Hounslow residents had sought a direct link with Twickenham.
-This was provided by a 29–chain (580–m) curve forming a triangular junction between Hounslow Junction and Whitton Junction on the Windsor line.
-It was opened for traffic on 1 January 1883 and was authorised retrospectively by an Act of 20 August 1883.
+This was provided by a 29–chain (580 m) curve forming a triangular junction between Hounslow Junction and Whitton Junction on the Windsor line.
+It was opened for traffic on 1 January 1883 and was authorised retrospectively by the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) of 20 August 1883.

 Gunnersbury roundabout

-On 1 January 1883 the LSW began a Gunnersbury to Gunnersbury service via the Chiswick Curve, Hounslow, Feltham Curve, Richmond and Kew Gardens.
+On 1 January 1883 the LSWR began a Gunnersbury to Gunnersbury service via the Chiswick Curve, Hounslow, Feltham Curve, Richmond and Kew Gardens.
 The initial eight weekdays-only trains each way increased in February 1883 to fifteen and seven on Sundays, but from 1 November 1883 they ran only between Gunnersbury and Twickenham via Hounslow.

 Staines new station and curve

 On 1 July 1884 a north-to-west curve was built at Staines enabling through running from Windsor towards Egham.
-The Royal train became a frequent user, but there was an ordinary train service in addition, which for some time ran to Woking.
+The Royal Train became a frequent user, but there was an ordinary train service in addition, which for some time ran to Woking.
 Staines was important enough to warrant the opening of a station on the Windsor leg of the triangular junction named Staines High Street.
 It opened on the same day as the curve and closed on 1 July 1884.
 The west curve was abandoned on 22 March 1965.